usaid-cs/yesterday-i-learned/random.md

 1. In India, people wear white to funerals.
 1. Windows and Linux don't use [Rings 1 and 2](https://en.wikipedia.org/wiki/Protection_ring#Privilege_level) because the OS'es paging mechanism only have one bit (U/S Bit, "User/Supervisor Bit") to emulate protection rings, and one bit can only have two states.
 1. Raichu was supposed to evolve further into [Gorochu](https://duckduckgo.com/?q=Gorochu&iax=images&ia=images), but was removed because "it's too OP" (paraphrasing game developer).
-1. [Some people](https://www.reddit.com/r/programming/comments/925vbl/atlassian_just_sold_hipchat_to_slack/e33d16h/) are not embarrassed to stress the importance of things that some chat clients can or cannot do.
-In HipChat's case, the whole thing is bad.
 1. [Cat owners get into more car accidents because of *Toxoplasmosis*.](https://en.wikipedia.org/wiki/Toxoplasmosis#Traffic_accidents)
 1. Someone ["walks over your grave"](https://www.phrases.org.uk/meanings/someone-is-walking-over-my-grave.html) if you feel a sudden, unnatural shudder or unease.
 1. Let's Encrypt certificates expire every 3 months.